 To ensure that young people have their voice heard in the Local Climate Action Plans of the Brazilian cities of Recife (PE) and Fortaleza (CE), the ‘Youth Workshop – Construction of the Local Climate Action Plan’, promoted by ICLEI South America, through Urban-LEDS II, mobilized participants from 15 to 30 years old to discuss the main topics of the climate action plan in their respective cities.
+One of the aims of the workshop is to make low-emission development strategies a fundamental part of policy and urban planning in cities.

 The virtual meetings, held with representatives from Recife (August 20th) and from Fortaleza (August 27th) to sensitize youth resulted in proposals focused on